 B.Biomed Sci (Hons), PhD

-Dr Wong established the Cellular Reprogramming Unit at CERA with the support of a MAWA Fellowship and a NHMRC New Investigator Project Grant.
+A/Prof Wong established the Cellular Reprogramming Unit at CERA with the support of a MAWA Fellowship and a NHMRC New Investigator Project Grant.